PhilipYip1988/vmware-workstation-installation-guide/windows-2000-guest/readme.md

 <img src="https://github.com/user-attachments/assets/15133c99-2dba-4ef2-87d8-e319a19e1f03" width="600"/>

-Use the default Virtual Machine Name and Location (if Documents is integrated with OneDrive. you may want to move this to a loal only location) and select next:
+Use the default Virtual Machine Name and Location (if Documents is integrated with OneDrive, you may want to move this to a local only location) and select next:

 <img src="https://github.com/user-attachments/assets/d1b95fda-74a1-4730-a05d-5ef8b1159ab0" width="600"/>